This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 The repeatedly advertised low light or night vision is not really to be taken seriously.
 These compact binoculars are unsuitable and not usable for low light conditions, simply because of their small collecting lense and also small exit pupil.

-In terms of optical performance, sharpness and contrast, the image quality cannot be compared with somewhat more expensive binoculars.
+In terms of optical performance, sharpness, and contrast, the image quality is not nearly as good as in somewhat more expensive binoculars.
+But what can you expect at such a low price?

 Comparing it with other binos, ist not 12x, more like 10x magnification.
 But no matter, for a 25 mm lens an 8x to 10x is enough anyway.